usnistgov/feasst/buildtemplate/dev.rst

 FEASST version policy follows Semantic Versioning 2.0.0 http://semver.org/spec/v2.0.0.html.

+In a nutshell, this means that version x.y.z-a
+x.
+Major version number.
+Public API is backwards incompatible with previous versions.
+y.
+Minor version number.
+New features but the public API is fully backwards compatible.
+z.
+This version number changes if the source code has changed in the slightest.
+a.
+This version changes if the documentation changes but the source code is the same.

 Although all efforts are made for restart files to be backwards compatible, they cannot be guaranteed to be backwards compatible.

 Branch policies